dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    git pull
    ./manage.py migrate

-(No user input or manual conversion should be required)
+(No further user input or manual conversion should be required)

+2020-03-11
+   Recipe Flags added.
+These differ from Tags in two ways - each recipe can have only one flag, but flags are much more visible (being shown in lists etc).

+   The intended use case is to mark recipes which are OK for general use to differentiate them from recipes which aren't working and need further changes and testing, or outdated recipes no longer recommended.
+However, they can be used for whatever the admin wants.

+   Also, tags for Recipe and Ingredient can now have a brief text description which is shown in list view when that tag is selected.

 2019-09-07
    Recipe Components now have separate "servings" and weight" to bring